 If you are new to brined chicken, you’re in for a treat.
-We all love grandma’s Sunday chicken recipe, but even grandma couldn’t guarantee a juicy chicken every time.
-Our chicken brine recipe will help you manage that risk.
+We all love grandma’s Sunday chicken recipe, but even grandma couldn’t guarantee a juicy tender chicken every time.
+This quick chicken brine recipe will help you manage that risk.
 Remember that each chicken cooks differently.
 This brine will infuse wonderful flavor and plumping action that helps keep the bird moist and juicy, especially while baking and during low and slow cooking.

 While this might seem like an extra step in the cooking process, it is well worth it.